-The numbers positive infinity, negative infinity and NaN are written +inf.0, -inf.0 and +nan.0 respectively.
-NaN may also be written -nan.0.
-The use of signs in the written representation does not necessarily reflect the underlying sign of the NaN value, if any.
-Implementations are not required to support these numbers, but if they do, they must do so in conformance with IEEE 754.
+Round to single - 3.141593 0.6L0 Extend to long - .60000000000000 representation does not necessarily reflect the underlying sign of the NaN value, if any.
+Implementations are not required to support these numbers, but if they do, they must do so in general conformance with IEEE 754.
 However, implementations are not required to support signaling NaNs, nor to provide a way to distinguish between different NaNs.